So, I was asked Why I have Yummy Skin… The Secrets of my Trade Revealed…

 Sunscreen and less sun exposure

 I don’t go out of the house often.
 This is not a tip okay?
 Always being indoors and not being exposed to the world and nature can actually cause some sickness, like flu.
 However, as expected with people in the tropics, I don’t go out under the heat of the sun very often.
-It’s also one of the reasons why my skin greatly improved after graduating from college.
-However, an exception is going out at 6-8am as it can get you some Vitamin D.
+It’s also one of the reasons why my skin significantly improved after graduating from college.
+However, an exception is going out at 6-8 am as it can get you some Vitamin D.

 Whenever I have to cross our house under the heat of the sun to get some lunch or answer deliverymen, I make it a point to put some sunscreen even when I’m indoors most of the time.
 What I currently use is this Israeli product my mom’s friend gave me.

 We’re giving our skin a favor if we put fewer products on it.
 The natural, the better (although there might be some exceptions).
 I tried doing the 10-step Korean skincare routine in 2013 for a month (it was tiring!), but it didn’t really make a difference on my skin.
 Some of you might think that I use a lot of products already, but on a “kikay” level, this is actually just level 1.

 I’ve been talking about some adversities and about handling and overcoming depression on this blog, but being depressed and stressed out are entirely two different things.
 There was a time when I became so tense (still different from stress), but it manifested differently.
 It even made my skin better because I was releasing toxins.